 A Medium of Standing is Honest

 Obviously, there is a huge amount of ego with this person.
 We have to ask ourselves why the medium's “accomplice” (because that's what they become), went along with this.
 When others find out that they are good friends, which they eventually do, what does that do to the medium's reputation?
-And so much worse, what does a “medium of that standing” do for the reputations of everyone else especially those who are trying to honestly learn how to communicate?
+And so much worse, what does a “medium of that standing” do for the reputations of everyone else, especially those who are trying to honestly learn how to communicate with spirit?

 We all need to question these things.
 If communication is real, and it is, why do so-called “mediums” play games?